kuzmamar/CTriangle.jl/docs/src/examples.md

 !["spiral"](assets/graphs/spiral.png)

-To do taht, we create a file with .node extension (for eample [spiral.node](assets/files/spiral.node)), that represents the spiral.
+To do that, we create a file with .node extension (for eample [spiral.node](assets/files/spiral.node)), that represents the spiral.
 We can now compute a Delaunay triangulation of the spiral and generate it's graph.

 ```julia
 using CTriangle